zhan4429/cs116_ctf/team22_report.md

 Similar to Gobuster, WPScan provided valuable information, such as the discovery of `readme.html` and access to directories like http://3.145.206.165/wp-content/uploads/.

-Additionally, WPScan helped us enumerate usernames, crack the password — detailed further in the `bobo` section.
+Additionally, we ran WPScan with other parameters and it helped us enumerate usernames, crack the password — detailed further in the `bobo` section.

 ```
 $ wpscan --url http://3.145.206.16